256 – Employee Reinstatement

 i.
 The psychological evaluation must be performed at the returning employee’s choice of contracted HCSO TCOLE authorized Psychologists at the expense of the HCSO.

 ii.
-Evaluation results will be mailed directly to the Human Engagement and Resources (HEARD) Division.
+Evaluation results will be mailed directly to the Human Resources (HR) Division.

 iii.
-A HEARD Representative will contact the returning employee regarding results.
+A HR Representative will contact the returning employee regarding results.

 b.
 Physical Evaluation:

 The Physical Evaluation must be performed at the employee’s choice of contracted HCSO Occupational Clinics at the expense of the HCSO.

 c.
 TB Test and Drug Screening:

 i.
 The TB Test and Drug Screening must be performed at the employee’s choice of contracted HCSO Occupational Clinics at the expense of the HCSO.

 ii.
 The TB Test consists of a skin swab that requires you to return to the clinic forty-eight (48) hours later.